Gusta-snt/Portfolio/README.md

 <div id="license">
     <h2>License</h2>
     <p>This project use the MIT license.
-Check the LICENSE file for mor infos.</p>
+Check the LICENSE file for more infos.</p>
 <div>

 <div id="technologies">